big-data-processor/bdp-document/source/fundamentals/task-adapter.rst

 Task Adapters
 =============

-Task Adapters help to deploy, execute, and monitor tasks on various computing environments.
+A task adapter is a kind of BDP system modules that helps to deploy, execute, and monitor tasks on various computing environments.

 To execute a Task, the BDP system spawns an Adapter process that handles the user-specified arguments, reads the runtime configurations and parse the `Workflow Playbook <./terms.html#workflow-playbook>`_.